ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks

-For triggering in computer vision scenarios, \reqn{trigger} can be extended into two dimensions, and duplicated in each of the color channels.
-This can be seen in \rsec{image-trigger}. \rfig{cat} shows this trigger method applied to a picture of a cat.
-The trigger is 10x10 pixels in size, and is placed in a particularly low contrast area of the image: the cat's front left foot. \(A_1\), \(A_2\), and \(A_3\) (see \rsec{image-trigger}) are chosen to be the average red, green, and blue values in the region, and are perturbed by one value when necessary.
-The entropy of this trigger is 300 bits (derivation in \rsec{img-entropy}).
+For triggering in computer vision scenarios, a 10x10 region of low contrast in the image is selected to place the trigger on. \(A_1\), \(A_2\), and \(A_3\) from \reqn{trigger-img} are chosen to be the average red, green, and blue values in the region, and are perturbed by one increment according to the trigger mask \(\textbf{S}\).

-This can be seen more clearly in \rfig{zoom-cat}, which is a zoomed in section of \rfig{cat}.
-A third version is also shown where the trigger can be seen more clearly.
+An example of this working can be seen in \rfig{cat}; the trigger is in the cat's front left foot.
+This can be seen in more detail in \rfig{zoom-cat}.
+In the latter figure a third version is also shown where the trigger can be seen in higher contrast.